vandede/MDLT/README.md

 *Figure 1: Visualisation of our blockchain technology for patient data.*

 The patient data itself is not stored on the BC, only the hash identifying it is stored.
-Therefore, a user cannot see the content of a patient file, but can only see the resulting hash to verify data has not been tampered with.
+Therefore, an unauthorised user cannot see the content of a patient file, but can only see the resulting hash.
+Hence, an authorised user can check that the data they have is correct and hasn't been tampered with.

 ## Instructions
 *Code has to be downloaded and run offline.
 Settings have to allow the code to save a local copy of the patient data.*